Choosing Between Types of Business Structures For Tax and Liability Protection

 A check-the-box election is how businesses that qualify choose taxation as an S-corporation.
 If you set up a corporation and do nothing, the IRS automatically treats it as a C-corporation.
 To avoid double taxation, you must check the box on Form 2553 and file it for S-corporation tax treatment.

-Avoiding double taxation means S-corporations offer significant tax advantages over C-corporations.
+Because S-corporations avoid double taxation, they offer significant tax advantages over C-corporations.
 However, special rules apply.
 If you own stock in an S-corporation, or could inherit stock in one, make sure your living trust includes technical provisions specific to S-corporations.
 Your advisors can make sure that your living trust provisions are right for your situation.
 If you don’t have advisors, reach out to us at CunninghamLegal.

 What About Owning Real Estate in a Corporation?

 Usually, owning real estate in a corporation is a really, really bad idea from a tax standpoint.
 Most corporations are operating businesses, like Apple.
-But many of our clients who own real estate in a corporation do so because their parents or grandparents bought the property with a Corporation.
+But many of our clients who own real estate in a corporation own that real estate because their parents or grandparents bought the property with a Corporation.
 Most of those clients are farmers or ranchers with “legacy” corporations that own their land.

-That rule applies to any property a corporation owns, whether a C- or an S-corporation.
-So if you own property in a corporation, ask your team of advisors how to take it out.
-You can convert an entity from a Corporation to a Partnership (preferred for owning real estate).
+That rule applies to any property a corporation owns, whether it is owned by a C- or an S-corporation.
+If you own property in a corporation, ask your team of advisors how to take it out.
+You can convert an entity from a Corporation to a Partnership (which is a preferred business type for owning real estate).
 After five years, the property gets more favorable tax treatment.
-Your team may also be able to structure a strategy to take the property out over time.
+Your team may also be able to structure a strategy that lets you take the property out over time.
 A savvy attorney can help you and your family avoid hundreds of thousands in taxes down the road.

 What Is an LLC?

-An LLC or limited liability company is a modern form of business that gives owners more flexibility.
+A LLC (limited liability company) is a modern form of business that gives owners more flexibility.
 LLCs are more elegant solutions that combine the best of a corporation and a partnership and put them together in a great way.
 Among many other uses, LLCs may be a great way for you to own investment real estate.

 In an LLC, members both own and run the business, but also have limited liability and can choose how the LLC is taxed.
 Unlike a partnership, an LLC can have just one member.
 LLCs can be taxed like a partnership, a corporation, or something called a disregarded entity.
 A disregarded entity means the IRS ignores the LLC for tax purposes.
 The LLC does, however, file a state income tax return, but no federal income tax return.
 Instead, members report their shares of income or losses on their individual tax returns.
 These types of LLCs also avoid double taxation.